 Student-Funded Clubs and Organizations

 Due to their nature and frequent changes in leadership, student clubs and organizations recognized by Marietta College and funded primarily by students may use their own logos and wordmarks when communicating with an on-campus audience.
 When communicating off campus, they must use the official Marietta College logo or the phrase “A Student Organization of Marietta College” in conjunction with their own logo or wordmark.

-Marietta College’s official letterhead may be ordered by contacting the Office of Strategic Communications & Marketing.
+Marietta College’s official letterhead may be ordered by contacting the Office of Communication & Brand Management.
 Campus entities may order standard institutional letterhead, or letterhead customized for their individual school, office, department or program, as shown below.
 To maintain consistency and professionalism in all College correspondence, individual campus entities or persons may not design their own letterhead.

 Customized Unit-Specific Letterhead

 The standard address block used for all Marietta College envelopes and labels is illustrated below.
-The Office of Strategic Communications & Marketing coordinates an annual envelope order for all campus entities each spring, but will produce envelopes throughout the year as requested.
+The Office of Communication & Brand Management coordinates an annual envelope order for all campus entities ea spring, but will produce envelopes throughout the year as requested.

 To maintain a consistent and professional image for Marietta College, the business card formats illustrated below will be used for all campus personnel.
 Individual campus units or persons may not design their own Marietta College business cards.
 The only exception is the Marietta College athletic department, which follows its own visual identity guidelines.